 Showing admirable resourcefulness, the Penans gather raw materials from their surroundings.
 After being passed down for centuries, the traditional skill of harvesting rattan is in their DNA.
 To this day, only traditional tools are used, such as machetes, and natural methods are applied to treat materials, such as seeds and leaves for the dyeing process.

-Rattan crafting and basketry practices remain a single source of income for many families and the sustainability of their old-style crafting practice is in danger.
+Rattan crafting and basketry practices are supplemental source of income for many families whom are agricultural farmers.
+The sustainability of their old-style crafting practice is in danger.
 Each handcrafted product captures the soul of the rainforest and its community.
 With one weave at a time, we’re helping the Penan Weavers continue to share their story and craft throughout generations.

 In 2013, Typhoon Haiyan ravaged the rural villages in the Visayas Islands in the Philippines.
 With help from local social entrepreneurs, communities of artisan weavers came together to restore their homes and livelihoods using the traditional crafts that had sustained generations before them.